openedx/xblock-drag-and-drop-v2/README.md

 In the next step, you set the background image URL and define the properties of the drop zones.
 The properties include the title/text rendered in the drop zone, the zone's dimensions and position coordinates.
-You can define an arbitrary number of drop zones as long as their titles are unique.
+In this step you can also specify whether you would like zone labels to be shown to students or not.
+It is possible to define an arbitrary number of drop zones as long as their titles are unique.

 ![Drag item edit](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/edit-view-items.png)

 In the final step, you define the drag items.
 A drag item can contain either text or an image.
-You can define the success and error feedback texts.
-The feedback text is displayed in a popup after the student drops the item into a zone - the success feedback is shown if the item is dropped into the correct zone, while the error feedback is shown when dropping the item into a wrong drop zone.
+You can define custom success and error feedback for each item.
+The feedback text is displayed in a popup after the student drops the item on a zone - the success feedback is shown if the item is dropped on the correct zone, while the error feedback is shown when dropping the item on an incorrect drop zone.

+Additionally, items can have a numerical value (and an optional error margin) associated with them.
+When a student drops an item that has a numerical value on the correct zone, an input field for entering a value is shown next to the item.
+The value that the student submits is checked against the expected value for the item.
+If you also specify a margin, the value entered by the student will be considered correct if it does not differ from the expected value by more than that margin (and incorrect otherwise).

 ![Zone dropdown](https://raw.githubusercontent.com/edx-solutions/xblock-drag-and-drop-v2/5ff71f56ba454c66d8f2749bc1d55d5f1df3b792/doc/img/edit-view-zone-dropdown.png)

-The zone that the item belongs is selected from a dropdown that includes all drop zones defined in the previous step and a `none` option that can be used for "decoy" items - items that don't belong to any zone.
+The zone that an item belongs to is selected from a dropdown that includes all drop zones defined in the previous step and a `none` option that can be used for "decoy" items - items that don't belong to any zone.